-Floyd Mayweather says only three world championships need claiming to become the undisputed champion at any weight class.
-WBN now agrees.
+Mayweather says only three world championships are needed to become the lineal ruler in any division.

-World Boxing News only recognizes three sanctioning bodies after the WBA suffered WBN declassification following a string of high-profile anomalies.
+For a brief spell in 2021, World Boxing News only recognized three sanctioning bodies after the WBA suffered declassification following a string of high-profile anomalies.

-In 2017, before his money-spinning with over Conor McGregor, Mayweather invited his usual source of interviewers, Fighthype.com, to tour his mansion grounds and view his extensive belt collection.
+In 2017, before his money-spinning win over Conor McGregor, Mayweather invited his usual source of interviewers, Fighthype.com, to tour his mansion grounds and view his extensive belt collection.

 Discussing the four organizations WBN had no issue with back then, Mayweather stated his view on undisputed.